Finite-dimensional Jacobian algebras: Finiteness and tameness: Acknowledgment

 \section{Acknowledgment}

-The first author expresses gratitude to JiaRui Fei for his insightful email discussions.
+The authors would like to thank Jan Schr\"{o}er and Osamu Iyama for their helpful comments on the abstract and introduction.
+They thank Kaveh Mousavand for his useful comments, which inform us about Demonet's conjecture.
+The first author expresses gratitude to JiaRui Fei for his insightful description of mutations of general presentations through email discussions.
 The second author would like to thank Sota Asai and Qi Wang for their useful discussions.
 He was supported by JSPS KAKENHI Grant Numbers JP21K13761.